auradar/au_4d_radar/README.md

 Overview
 ========

-au_4d_radar is a collection of ROS2 packages supporting AU 4D Radar.
+au_4d_radar is a collection of ROS2 packages supporting 4D Radar Sensors.
 This program has been tested on ubuntu 22.04 ROS2 humble.

 **Create a new work directory of ROS2**: